jonnor/projects/printable-electronics/README.md

 * Keypad, resistive/press.
 Maybe using NinjaFlex for flexing/springing of pushbuttons
 * Keypad, capacitive/touch.
 Buttons can have any shape, use to illustrate function
 * Joystick 4/8-way
+* Header cable.
+Collecting a bunch of standard header/proto cables into one plug.
+Incl keys etc

 Shields, say for Arduino or Raspberry Pi are interesting form-factors.
 Alternatively have 100 mil header spacing, for breadboard compatibility.